 - Alternatives to registering a company in Indonesia

 All foreign companies in Indonesia are PT PMAs (Perseroan Terbatas Penanaman Modal Asing).
 This means “limited liability company with foreign direct investment.”

 A PMA is not the only option for someone who wants to conduct business activities in Indonesia.
 If you want to set up an office in Indonesia but do not intend to generate income from local activities, you can open a representative office instead.
-If you’re looking to just hire employees in Indonesia, you can use the employer of record service.
+If you’re looking to just hire employees in Indonesia, you can use an employer of record service.

 Foreign ownership limitations

 Depending on the business classification, foreigners may hold 100% ownership of a business.
 However, some business lines do not allow foreign ownership at all.
 The Negative Investment List (DNI) lists restricted industries.
 This is usually revised every few years.

 The negative investment list has a grandfather clause.
 This means revisions to the negative investment list are not retroactive.
 Any changes made will not affect already registered companies.
 Even if regulations for your industry change, you will not have to sell or transfer your shares to a local shareholder.

 Requirements for setting up a PT PMA in Indonesia

 The minimum paid-up capital for a foreign-owned company in Indonesia is Rp.
 2,5 billion (~175,000 USD).